peterwx/mathjs_examples/README.md

 # mathjs_examples
 Examples notes(in markdown) containing math.js markdown code blocks(tested on [Math mode plugin](https://github.com/CalebJohn/joplin-math-mode) for Joplin mobile).

-The notes can contain indexes(TOC - table of contents) and KaTeX formulas that don't render in GitHub by default.
-They render on Joplin with toc and KaTeX features enabled on its settings.
-Underlines(++) aren't rendered also.

 Math.js code is evaluated in a Math.js parser environment and that fact causes some limitations on what can be parsed/evaluated successfully, as opposed to evaluation in a browser environment.

 On this kind of environment, MathJS uses 1-based indexing(for indexes and dimensions - that is, they start at 1 instead of 0).